quantify-os/quantify-scheduler/docs/user_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to execute a schedule, one needs both physical instruments to execute the compiled instructions as well as a way to manage the calibration parameters used to compile the schedule.
-Although one could use manually written configuration files and send the compiled files directly to the hardware, the Quantify framework provides different kinds of :class:`~qcodes.instrument.base.Instrument` s to control the experiments and the management the configuration files (:numref:`instruments_overview`).
+Although one could use manually written configuration files and send the compiled files directly to the hardware, the Quantify framework provides different kinds of :class:`~qcodes.instrument.base.Instrument`\s to control the experiments and the management of the configuration files (:numref:`instruments_overview`).

 .. figure:: /images/instruments_overview.svg
     :name: instruments_overview
+    :align: center
+    :width: 1000px

     A schematic overview of the different kinds of instruments present in an experiment.
     Physical instruments are QCoDeS drivers that are directly responsible for executing commands on the control hardware.